 Is Dental Bone Grafting Painful?

-Pain after dental bone grafting or during the procedure varies among patients.
+Pain after dental bone grafting in Avondale or during the procedure varies among patients.
 However, most patients experience mild pain, typically rated between 2 to 4 (scale of 1 to 10).
 This pain can usually be managed effectively with over-the-counter pain medications.

 Dental Bone Graft Rejection Symptoms